barryclark/jekyll-now/_posts/2016-11-29-legal_document_cross_references.md

       --url 'http://api.innodatalabs.com/reference/status/xyz-123' \
       --header 'user-key: <your_key>' \

-This call returns the number of steps and current step (e.g., step 10 of 12):
+This call returns the number of steps, as well as the current step (e.g., step 10 of 12):

   {"progress": 10, "steps": 12, "completed": false}